-We carefully match you with an older person who maybe isolated and lonely.
+We carefully match you with an older person who may be isolated and lonely.
 Volunteer visitors offer support and friendship, usually on a weekly basis.
 This contact makes a lasting difference, raises self-esteem, maintains independence and greatly improves quality of life for the older person and, often, the volunteer.

 We arrange a meeting with the Befriending Manager for a chat about what the role entails and to fill in an application form.
-We ask for two references and a Disclosing and Barring Service check.
+We ask for two references and a Disclosure and Barring Service check.
 Once the paperwork has been returned you will meet your older person.